onfido/dependencies-resolver/README.rst

 The configuration file must follow the schema configured in `config/schema .json`.

+You can also specify the exact path to the file if that was uploaded manually and not by the `s3-uploader`.

 This is part of Onfido's team blobs store project.

 The purpose of this tool is to download the project's dependencies